Dev-Drew/LemonadeAPI/README.md

-[mailtrap](https://mailtrap.io/): Email Sandbox, really cool app that allows you to send a receive emails.
-Was hesitant to put up my personal info in plaintext.
+[mailtrap](https://mailtrap.io/): Email Sandbox, really cool app that allows you to send and receive emails.
+I was hesitant to put up my personal info in plaintext.
 We can view sent emails via the mailtrap UI.